Antalya: History

+Harbour of Antalya (Sattalia), Turkey, 1698, by Cornelis de Bruyn.
+Voyage to the Levant, that is to say, in the principal places of Asia Minor, in the islands of Chios, Rhodes, and Cyprus etc., Paris, Guillaume Cavelier, 1714.

+Old photo of Antalya harbour, Wilson - Voyage around the world, 1923.

 Attaleia became part of the Roman Empire in 133 BC when Attalus III, a nephew of Attalus II, bequeathed his kingdom to Rome at his death in 133 BC.
 The city grew and prospered during the Ancient Roman period and was part of the Roman province of Pamphylia Secunda, whose capital was Perga.

 Christianity started to spread to the region even in the 1st century: Attaleia was visited by Paul of Tarsus and Barnabas, as recorded in the Acts of the Apostles: "Then they passed through Pisidia and came to Pamphylia.
 And when they had spoken the word in Perga, they went down to Attaleia, and from there they sailed to Antioch".
 Some of the bishops attributed to the episcopal see of Attaleia in Pamphylia may instead have been bishops of Attalea in Lydia (Yanantepe), since Le Quien lists them under both sees.
 No longer a residential bishopric, Attalea in Pamphylia is today listed by the Catholic Church as a titular see.